Raiyol/webmining/README.md

 Create a database named bike and upload webdatamin.owl file to it.
 Our database is created, we now need to insert all of our data.

+To insert data, go to query section and change SPARQL ENDPOINT to /fuseki/bike/update, then copy paste all the content in insert.txt in the query textbox and run it with the ">" arrow.
+The data is now inserted we don't need to manage our database anymore.
 ### Execute with Nodejs